rootcode-creator/weather-app-react/README.md

 ## weather-app-react — README

-Lightweight weather application built with React + Vite that lets users search a city and view current temperature, min/max values, humidity, and feels-like conditions.
+Lightweight weather application built with react and vite that lets users search a city and view current temperature, min/max values, humidity, and feels-like conditions.

 ## Table of Contents